 Next, the finalists will be contacted and asked to complete a background screening before final placements are made.
 Notifications will be sent out mid-December, 2020.

 We celebrate how approaches to community-engaged art-making can be as varied as urban interventions, guerrilla architecture, curatorial work, public art, project-based community practice, interactive/innovative media, and performance.
 Artists who are interested in applying are encouraged to think about how their practice can interact and collaborate with community members and neighborhood public spaces in order to effectively engage our culturally diverse audiences and stimulate social transformation and community building.

 Can I host an exhibition, performance, workshop, or event of some kind while in residence at Zócalo?

 Absolutely.
 We are committed to supporting our residents’ creative experimentation, professional growth, and public engagement with our community by offering free spaces to host events and free marketing of these events to help foster interest and attendance of events.
 In order to best execute these kinds of events, we require residents to submit proposals for consideration by the Program Director at least three weeks in advance of the proposed event.
 The Program Director will evaluate proposals and help residents navigate project developments.

-Children, spouses, family members, and roommates are welcomed with some restrictions.
+Children, spouses, family members, significant others, and roommates are welcomed with some restrictions.
 The maximum number of residents permitted to dwell in an apartment may not exceed two (2) persons per bedroom plus a child under the age of 24 months.

 1-Year Residency: limits occupants to 4 persons & one child under 24 months.